Jurek-Raben/DawProject-Tool/README.md

 > `renoise.AudioDevice:import_active_preset(file_path)` - imports a plugin type format specific preset into the active preset.
 Just as "import preset..."

 > `renoise.InstrumentPluginDevice:import_active_preset(file_path)` - imports a plugin type format specific preset into the active preset.
 Just as "import preset..."

-> `renoise.AudioDevice.unique_id` - Just as "Unique ID" in the info tooltip.
-Renoise does not use it for VST2, instead it uses the plugin filename.
-But the actual ID is needed for the export.

-> `renoise.InstrumentPluginDevice.unique_id` - Just as "Unique ID" in the info tooltip.
-Renoise does not use it for VST2, instead it uses the plugin filename.
-But the actual ID is needed for the export.

-> `renoise.AudioDevice.active_preset_data["LinkedInstrument"]` - Also contains `LinkedInstrument` node for Instr.
-Automation Device

 #### Uses the following libraries